doomhack/Potato3d/README.md

 All math execept for one time set-up stuff is fixed point.
 Can also use float or doubles by just changing a #define.

 Renders textures perspective-correctish.
-Perspective correct tex corodinates are computed ever 16px and linear interpolated from there.
+Perspective correct tex corodinates are computed every 16px and linear interpolated from there.

 Rendering is front-to-back with no Z-buffer and zero overdraw.
 But the span buffering is still a performance hog.